Sebastianhju/Runeterra-5e/2.0/Uncommons.md

 - 500 Gold
 - Wondrous

-**Tomes Knowledge**: You can prepare one additional spell from your known spells and can cast it once per long rest without expending a spell slot.
+**Tomes Knowledge**: You can prepare one additional spell that is at maximum a 4th level spell from your known spells and can cast it once per long rest without expending a spell slot.

 ---